Dedicated to the power of conversation.

 Noelia Aponte-Silva, BS

-Creating structure and systems to control chaos and seeing the forest through the trees.
-Cultivating relationships with an open heart and kindness.
+Creating structure and systems to control chaos, seeing the forest through the trees, and cultivating relationships with an open heart and kindness.

-Noelia is from Puerto Rico and lived there until 2014.
-She is currently based in Denver, Colorado.
-Noelia respectfully acknowledges that she lives and works on the traditional, ancestral & unceded land of the Ute, Cheyenne, and Arapaho Peoples.
+Originally from Puerto Rico, Noelia lived there until 2014 and is now based in Denver, Colorado.
+She respectfully acknowledges that she lives and works on the traditional, ancestral, and unceded lands of the Ute, Cheyenne, and Arapaho Peoples.

 The natural beauty of her homeland, Puerto Rico.
 Laughs with loved ones, conversations with her grandmother, and playtime with her cat.
 A cup of coffee, gardening, puzzles, and documentaries.